Golden Spiral Symbol – What Does It Mean?

 Meaning and Symbolism of the Golden Spiral

-The golden spiral symbol has inspired countless people throughout history.
+The Golden Spiral symbol has inspired countless people throughout history.
 It’s been associated with the the fundamentals of life, spirituality and creation.
+Here’s what it represents.

-The fascination with the golden spiral symbol has led many artists to use it in their masterpieces.
-There’s a good chance that you’ve already seen the symbol as overlays on various art forms, from the Parthenon to the Mona Lisa.
+The fascination with the Golden Spiral symbol has led many artists to use it in their masterpieces.
+There’s a good chance that you’ve already seen the symbol overlaid on various art forms, from the Parthenon to the Mona Lisa.
 Unfortunately, there are many confusing claims about the subject, so we’ll help you decide whether they’re grounded in myth or math.

 • The Parthenon